HaikuTeam/animator/QA.md

-As a logged-in user, opening app takes me to project dashboard Clicking on the EULA link takes me to the EULA page The projects dash lets me click a user button to log out I can open a project, remove `~/.haiku/auth`, then nav back to project dash I can click the reset password link
+As a logged-in user, opening app takes me to project dashboard Clicking on the EULA link takes me to the EULA page The projects dash lets me click a user button to log out When opening a project, removing `~/.haiku/auth`, then navigating back to project dash I'm logged out I can click the reset password link
 I can click the sign up link
 I can successfully reset my password and login again

 New Accounts

-I can create a brand new account and verify my email
+I can create a brand new account
-I can log into a newly created account
+Before verifying my email address, I see an error when logging in After verifying my email address, I can log in
 When I first log in, I see template projects Moto, Move, and Percy I can open any of the template projects without a problem

 Dashboard

 If my account has projects, I see them listed
-If my account has no projects, I see none; I see a visual cue to create one Projects with local content show an animated thumbnail Projects without local content show an empty thumbnail Hovering over the thumbnail plays the haiku and shows 'Open' Clicking the 3dot shows options to 'Reveal In Finder' or 'Delete' or 'Duplicate' I can delete a project; and it won't delete unless name is confirmed I can 'Reveal In Finder' a project
+If my account has no projects, I see none
+Projects with local content show an animated thumbnail Projects without local content show an empty thumbnail Hovering over the thumbnail plays the haiku and shows 'Open' Clicking the 3dot shows options to 'Reveal In Finder' or 'Delete' or 'Duplicate' I can 'Reveal In Finder' a project
-I can duplicate a project
+I can delete a project; and it won't delete unless name is confirmed I can duplicate a project
 The name of duplicated project `Xyz` is suggested `XyzCopy` If XyzCopy already exists, the name of duplicated project `Xyz` is `XyzCopy1`, etc.
-Duplicated projects appear animated in the dashboard immediately, but have no "Reveal in Finder" or "Duplicate" option After launching a duplicated project, I observe that the default Sketch file and its references have been renamed After launching a duplicated project, slices from the renamed default Sketch file are still synced to stage The above works with project names longer than 20 characters The above works with projects with more than one asset from the primary Sketch file on stage Projects that don't exist locally yet don't have a 'Reveal in Finder' option When naming a project, spaces and underscores and hyphens (etc) are not allowed When naming a project, the project name length is max 32 When naming a project, if I choose a project name that already exists I am blocked with an error When I have > 14-ish projects, a message 'Max projects' is shown When I have > 14-ish projects, the + button is no longer shown I can't create a project with a blank name
+Duplicated projects appear animated in the dashboard immediately, but have no 'Reveal in Finder' or 'Duplicate' option After launching a duplicated project, I observe that the default Sketch file and its references have been renamed After launching a duplicated project, slices from the renamed default Sketch file are still synced to stage The above works with project names longer than 20 characters The above works with projects with more than one asset from the primary Sketch file on stage When naming a project, spaces and underscores and hyphens (etc) are not allowed When naming a project, the project name length is max 32 When naming a project, if I choose a project name that already exists I am blocked with an error When I have > 50-ish projects, a message 'Max projects' is shown (note: need to reload to be respected by duplicating projects)
+When I have > 50-ish projects, the + button is no longer shown I can't create a project with a blank name
 Creating a new project immediately opens it for editing I can resize the window and the flex layout works correctly